Casting a BAIT for Offline and Online Source-free Domain Adaptation: Experiments

 \textbf{Model details} We adopt the backbone of ResNet-50~\cite{he2016deep} (for office datasets) or ResNet-101 (for VisDA) along with an extra fully connected (fc) layer as feature extractor, and a fc layer as classifier head.
 We adopt SGD with momentum 0.9 and batch size of 128 on all datasets.
 On the source domain, the learning of the ImageNet pretrained backbone and the newly added layers are 1e-3 and 1e-2 respectively, except for the ones on VisDA, which are 1e-4 and 1e-3 respectively.
 We further reduce the learning rate 10 times training on the target domain.
 We train 20 epochs on the source domain, and 30 epochs on the target domain.
 All experiments are conducted on a single RTX 6000 GPU.
-All results are reported from the classifier $C_1$. \emph{We attach our code in supplemental material.}
+All results are reported from the classifier $C_1$, and are the average across three running with random seeds.

-\textbf{Quantitative Results.} The results on the VisDA, Office-31 and Office-Home dataset are shown in Tab.~\ref{tab:visda}-\ref{tab:home}.
-In these tables, the top part (denoted by $\times$ on \textit{source-free} column) shows results for the normal setting with access to source data during adaptation.
-The bottom one (denoted by $\surd$ on \textit{source-free} column) shows results for the source-free setting.
-As reported in Tab.~\ref{tab:visda} and Tab.~\ref{tab:home}, our method outperforms state-of-the-art methods which have access to source data on VisDA and Office-Home, and achieves competitive results on Office-31 (Tab.~\ref{tab:office31}).
+\textbf{Quantitative Results.} The results under offline setting on the three datasets are shown in Tab.~\ref{tb:31visda} and Tab.~\ref{tb:oh}.
+In these tables, the top part shows results for the normal setting with access to source data during adaptation.
+The bottom one shows results for the source-free setting.
+As reported in Tab.~\ref{tb:31visda} and Tab.~\ref{tb:oh}, our method outperforms most methods which have access to source data on all these datasets.

-The proposed method still obtains the best performance when comparing with current source-free methods.
-In particular, our method surpasses SFDA~\cite{kim2020domain} by 6.0\%, SHOT~\cite{liang2020we} by 3.1\%, and MA~\cite{li2020model} by 1.1\% on the more challenging VisDA dataset (Tab.~\ref{tab:visda}).
-Note that MA highly relies on the extra synthesized data.
-On Office-31 (Tab.~\ref{tab:office31}), the proposed BAIT achieves better result than SFDA and SHOT, and competitive result to MA.
-Our BAIT surpasses SFDA by a large margin, and is on par with SHOT on Office-Home (Tab.~\ref{tab:home}).
+The proposed method still obtains the comparative performance when comparing with current source-free methods.
+In particular, our method surpasses SHOT~\cite{liang2020we} by 0.1\%, and 3C-GAN~\cite{li2020model} by 1.4\% on the more challenging VisDA dataset (Tab.~\ref{tb:31visda}), and gets closer results on Office-Home (Tab.~\ref{tb:oh}) compared to SHOT.
+Note that 3C-GAN highly relies on the extra synthesized data.
+On Office-31 (Tab.~\ref{tb:31visda}), the proposed BAIT achieves better result than SHOT, and competitive result to 3C-GAN.
 The reported results clearly demonstrate the efficacy of the proposed method without access to the source data during adaptation.